 After all of that walking and exploring we were exhausted, so followed it up with a spa treatment at the hotel to relax after a long day.
 A relaxing massage was definitely the perfect end to a day at Manuel Antonio.

 Thanks for reading about our trip to Manuel Antonio.
-I hope this post was helpful.
-Are you planning a trip to Costa Rica?
-Did you do a different route to us?
-Let me know in the comments below.
+I hope this post was helpful if you’re planning a visit to Costa Rica.
+Stay safe and happy travelling everyone!